microsoft/PartnerResources/_docs/Azure/AppDev/Modernizing Java Applications.md

 ## <a name="techreview"></a>Solution Tech Review

-Here is technical review guidance from the Microsoft US Partner Tech Team team.
+Here is technical review guidance from the Microsoft US Partner Tech team.

-The solution must contain at least one of these services listed below.
+The solution must contain at least one of these services listed below:

 * API Management
 * App Service
 * Azure Container Instance